sherfin94/chessUI-cli/README.md

  p e2 e4

- This moves white's kings pawn two steps forward
+ This moves white's king's pawn two steps forward

 ## Features not available
 Move validation is currently not supported